novotny-marek/web-mnovotny/content/_index.md

 # Hi I'm Marek Novotný

-I am a undergraduate social geography student at Charles University in Prague, Czechia.
+I am an undergraduate social geography student at Charles University in Prague, Czechia.

 I work at CZ NIC z.s.p.o., the Czech domain registrar, where I am part of